BC Experts: Supreme Court Ruling on the Hobby Lobby Case

 Professor Quinn is an expert in corporations, mergers & acquisitions, and deals.
 Professor Quinn's research focuses on corporate law, mergers & acquisitions, and the structuring of transactions.
 Prior to entering the teaching profession, Professor Quinn was in private practice, representing public and private technology clients in merger and acquisitions transactions.
 In addition to academic writing, Professor Quinn blogs on current deals and legal developments related to mergers & acquisitions at the M&A Law Prof Blog (http://lawprofessors.typepad.com/mergers/).
 Professor Quinn has been widely quoted by a multitude of media entities, including The New York Times, Wall Street Journal, Financial Times, Boston Globe, Reuters, AP, Dow Jones Newswires, Bloomberg, Bloomberg TV, and The Business Insider.

-Can a corporation have a conscience?
-That will be the key question for the Supreme Court next week when it takes up the case of Hobby Lobby, an Oklahoma arts and crafts corporation that says its religious beliefs don’t allow it to provide employee healthcare benefits under the Affordable Care Act that include contraceptives.
+The decision that pitted rights of women and the powers of employers came in the case of Hobby Lobby, an Oklahoma arts and crafts corporation that claimed its religious beliefs didn’t allow it to provide employee healthcare benefits under the Affordable Care Act that include contraceptives.
 The 5-4 ruling is seen as a victory for businesses who feel their religious beliefs are at odds with a government mandate.

 Note to media: Contact information for additional Boston College faculty sources on a range of subjects is available at: http://www.bc.edu/offices/pubaf/journalist/experts.html